dchege711/study_buddy/readme.md

 ## Tasks

-:soon: Use email verification to validate accounts.

 :soon: Support extended sessions without requiring a re-login.

 :soon: Define a log out procedure and write the required code.

-:soon: Client-side username verification and validation for new users.

 :soon: Implement logic for recovering cards from the trash.

-:soon: Implement a method that cleans all the cards in the trash that are more than 30 days old.
+:soon: Implement a method that cleans all the cards in the trash and unvalidated accounts that are more than 30 days old.

 :soon: Support filtering on the first set of filters.